missioncommand/mil-sym-java/README.md

 MIL-STD-2525
 -----------
 The [MIL-STD-2525] standard defines how to visualize military symbology.
-This project provides support for the entire MIL-STD-2525D Change 1 and MIL-STD-2525E.
+This project provides support for the entire MIL-STD-2525D Change 1 and MIL-STD-2525E Change 1.

 Project Structure
 ------------